omerahat/Worldle-Clone/README.md

 ## Game Rules

-- Only countries' English and abbreviations are considered correct guesses.For example: TR,India,MX (PS: Your guesses not case-sensitive)
+- Only the English names or abbreviations of countries are considered correct guesses.For example: TR,India,MX (PS: Guesses are not case-sensitive)

 - You have a total of 5 guesses to guess the country correctly.